-OVERVIEW: Lannan Foundation devotes itself to “cultural freedom, diversity and creativity” by providing grants and creating programming in support of contemporary artists and writers, as well as Native American activists.
+OVERVIEW: Lannan Foundation provides grants and creates programming to support contemporary artists, writers, and Native American activists.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)